Mamamoo: 2014–2015: Formation, debut and rising popularity

-The group's name "Mamamoo" is intended to symbolise a baby babbling for the first time.
+The group's name "Mamamoo" is intended to symbolize a baby babbling for the first time.
 This is because they aim to make music that would be familiar to everyone around the world like the word "mama" that babies would commonly first learn and speak of, as well as the added meaning of approaching their listeners instinctively with their music.

 Prior to their official debut, Mamamoo collaborated with several artists.
 Their first collaboration, titled "Don't Be Happy" with Bumkey was released on January 8, 2014.
 A second collaboration with K.Will titled "Peppermint Chocolate" featuring Wheesung was released on February 11, 2014.
-"Peppermint Chocolate" debuted at number 11 on the Gaon Digital Chart in its first week.
+"Peppermint Chocolate" debuted at number 10 on the Gaon Digital Chart in its first week.
 On May 30, 2014, Mamamoo released a collaboration single called "HeeHeeHaHeHo" with rap duo Geeks.

 The group made their official debut on June 18, 2014, with the lead single "Mr. Ambiguous" from their first extended play (EP) Hello.
 The music video for "Mr. Ambiguous" contained cameo appearances from many well-known K-pop industry figures such as CNBLUE's Jonghyun, Baek Ji-young, Wheesung, Jung Joon-young, Bumkey, K.Will, and Rhymer of Brand New Music.
 The album contained three previously released collaborations and four new songs.
 The group made their first live appearance on the June 19 episode of M Countdown.
 In July 2014, Mamamoo released their first original soundtrack contribution titled "Love Lane" for the Korean drama Marriage, Not Dating.

 On November 21, 2014, Mamamoo released their second EP Piano Man with the title track of the same name.
-The title song peaked at 41 on Gaon's Digital chart.
+The title song peaked at 41 on the Gaon Digital Chart.
 By the end of 2014, Mamamoo ranked tenth highest among idol girl groups for digital sales, 19th in album sales, and 11th in overall sales according to Gaon's year-end rankings.
 On January 10, 2015, Mamamoo performed a rendition of Joo Hyun-mi's "Wait a Minute" at the singing show Immortal Songs 2, reaching the final round before losing to Kim Kyung-ho.